srycyk/mine/README.md

-is error tolerant (it retries unresponsive sites), follows redirects, keeps cookies by default, logs activity extensively, does not need constant monitoring, and has helpers to extract &amp; reformat data.
+is error tolerant (it retries unresponsive sites), follows redirects, keeps cookies by default, logs activity extensively, does not need constant monitoring, has templates for building URL lists, and has helpers to extract &amp; reformat data.

-It can be be used as a library, (from the console, command-line, etc.), but that isn't really what it's for.
+It can be be used as a library, (from the console, command-line, etc.), but it's more useful for performing a succession of page retrievals.

 ## Basic Functions

-It supports two basic operations that automate the collection of a series of related web pages.
+It supports two basic operations that automate the collection of a number of related web pages.

 * Follows a list of links that are expicitly given ahead of execution.

-* Pages through a succesion of pages, (starting from a given base URL).
+* Traverses through a set of (numbered) pages, (starting from a base URL).
-  It advances by searching for, and following, a link buried within the HTML. perhaps identified by having text like *Next Page*.
+  It advances by searching for, and following, a link buried within the HTML. perhaps identified by having associated text like *Next Page*.

 There are variations on how exactly each of these two are initiated, extended and filtered.
 But they are the two primary means of collection within this framework.

-As the facility cycles through the pages, it writes the retrieved data to the local file system, where they are indexed for scanning later on.
-At this time, individual data items can be extracted - and appended to a list, thus building up a a series of records.
+As the facility cycles through the fetched pages, it writes the retrieved data to the local file system, and indexes it for scanning later on.
+At this time, data items can be extracted, and built up into a series of records, which are then perhaps written to a CSV file.

-It stores the raw (payload data) received from a site in one file, alongside another file which shows details of the HTTP exchanges.
+The raw (payload data) received from a site in kept in one file, alongside another file which gives details of the HTTP exchanges.

 Although by no means mandatory, the usual workflow is to

 * Retrieve the external data and store it locally,
 * Extract sections of text from this locally stored data.

-This avoids constantly hitting the site when gradually building up data sets using, say, CSS selectors.
+This avoids constantly hitting the same site when gradually building up data sets using, say, CSS selectors.

 In most cases, you'll be extracting data from HTML,